laujan/ProposalManager/APIGuide/APIGuide.md

 - Sending API requests from postman: [https://www.getpostman.com/docs/v6/postman/sending\_api\_requests/requests](https://www.getpostman.com/docs/v6/postman/sending_api_requests/requests)

-You have to login in to the proposal manager application with the valid user who is authorized to carry out the required transaction.
+You have to login in to the Proposal Manager application with the valid user who is authorized to carry out the required transaction.
 This is required for grabbing the &quot;webApi token&quot; to be used while invoking the API.
 Token validity may be for a short duration.
 If you get a 401 unauthorized response, please try to sign-in to the application again and fetch a fresh token.
 Below screenshots are for fetching the token from different browsers:

  Edge

 ![alt text](tokenfromedge.png)

 Chrome